-The Tax Collector reports the following major governmental fund:
+The Property Appraiser reports the following major governmental fund:

-General Fund - The general fund is the general operating fund of the Tax Collector.
-It is used to account for all financial resources, except for those required to be accounted for in another fund.
+General Fund - The general fund is the primary operating fund of the Property Appraiser.
+It is used to account for all financial resources, except for those required to be accounted for and reported in another fund.